The Necessity Of Online Meetings

 So, it's pretty obvious why most are quickly realizing that virtual conferencing is the future, and the future is now.

 For major enterprises with locations all around the world, collaboration across sites used to be a challenge and a bottleneck for success.
-But virtual conferencing has made it possible to not only involve team members regardless of their location but has provided an all-in-one environment where real productivity can take place.
+However, virtual conferencing has made it possible to not only involve team members regardless of their location but also provide an all-in-one environment where real productivity can take place.
 Virtual conferencing has broken down geographical barriers and simplified project completion for geographically dispersed teams.

 Without the need to physically meet, operational costs are drastically reduced.
-A physical meeting requires time and money, perhaps travel and hotel expense, and is an all-around drain on resources.
-So, without the need to physically meet, operational costs are drastically reduced and less time is spent in travel, and more time spent on productive work that generates revenue.
+A physical meeting requires time and money, perhaps travel and hotel expenses, and is an all-around drain on resources.
+So, without the need to physically meet, operational costs are drastically reduced, less time is spent on travel, and more time is spent on productive work that generates revenue.
 With only a computer or a mobile device, business becomes less about finding a budget to accommodate physical interaction and more about increasing the bottom line.

 Financial Services